-- A civil law is that branch of law which deals with private disputes or defaults with an objective to resolve or redress and to make good the loss or damages suffered by one party on account of any act or omission by other party. - A criminal law is that branch of law which deals with offences with an objective to punish the offender and is reflection of the public policy of a country.
+Before we analyse the provisions of the Act, let us first understand the meaning of terms - civil law and criminal law.
+A civil law is that branch of law which deals with private disputes or defaults with an objective to resolve or redress and to make good the loss or damages suffered by one party on account of any act or omission by other party.
+On the other hand, a criminal law is that branch of law which deals with offences with an objective to punish the offender and is reflection of the public policy of a country.
 An offence is an act or omission made punishable by any law, whereas a default is a non-compliance of any provision of law whether it be an omission to act or failure to act within the time.
 The nature of any act or omission, its gravity and its impact on general public or affected persons are some of the key factors which a legislature will take into consideration before classifying any act or omission as an offence or as a default.

-Thus, the Companies Act, 2013 is mixture of both civil as well as criminal provisions with majority being criminal.
-The civil and criminal provisions under the Act can be identified by observing the language used by Act, for consequences of non-compliances/contravention of its provisions.
-The words "liable to penalties" denote civil nature of non-compliances, whereas the words "punishable with fine and/or imprisonment and/or both" denote criminal nature of non-compliances.
+Whether the Companies Act, 2013 ("Act") is a civil law or criminal law?
+The answer is - its mixture of both civil as well as criminal provisions with majority being criminal.
+The civil and criminal provisions under the Act can be identified by observing the language used by Act for consequences of non-compliances/contravention of its provisions.
+The words "liable to penalties" denote civil nature of non-compliances whereas the words "punishable with fine and/or imprisonment and/or both" denote criminal nature of non-compliances.

-The Act clearly lays down the mechanism and the forum for speedy and smooth administration of judicial activities under the Act.
-The power of adjudication of civil non-compliances (defaults liable for penalties) is vested with the ROC and the power of adjudication of criminal non-compliances (offences punishable with fine/ imprisonment) is vested with the special courts with sub-delegation of power of compounding of offences to Regional Director and NCLT.
+The Act has clearly laid down the mechanism and the forum for speedy and smooth administration of judicial activities under the Act.
+The power of adjudication of civil non-compliances (defaults liable for penalties) is being vested with the ROC and the power of adjudication of criminal non-compliances (offences punishable with fine/imprisonment) is being vested with the special courts with sub-delegation of power of compounding of offences to Regional Director and NCLT.
 The broad judicial structure of the Act is depicted herein below: